- Service + Resources

 - My FSB

-British architect John Pawson adeptly varies the design vocabulary of a familiar modernist door handle – the “Reich Form” handle by Hans Poelzig – and breathes new life into it with his FSB 1242 design in classy bronze.
+British architect John Pawson adeptly varies the design vocabulary of a familiar modernist door handle – the “Reich Form” handle by Hans Poelzig – and breathes new life into it with his FSB 1242 design in stylish bronze.
 Pawson has interpreted the formal notion of a snugly nestling oval handle cross-section, an idea that has been repeatedly modified for almost a hundred years now, with the aid of well-proportioned dimensioning.
 An FSB 1243 variant approved for emergency exit devices under EN 179 is available along with the FSB 1242 model for standard doors.
-Completing the collection are frame-door handles with and without cranking and a window handle.
+Completing the collection are frame-door handles with and without cranking, a window handle and the new lift-and-slide door hardware 34 1242 001.
+The latter extends FSB’s end-to-end offering to embrace prestigious, large-format sliding doors.

 Brakel GmbH + Co KG